Skip to Main Content

 Acquiring effective study habits is the most important indicator of first-year college student success ("Students," 2002, para.
 3).

-Author Type If Using Signal Phrase In-Text Citation
+Author Type First Signal Phrase Subsequent Signal Phrases First In-Text Subsequent In-Text

 Two authors with same last name